 Independent studies are reserved for those special cases in which a student needs directed reading in an area not covered regularly in coursework offered by the relevant Graduate Group.
 Students may not take more than one independent study per semester, and the total number of independent studies throughout a student's graduate career normally may not exceed three.
 Students should get the approval of the Graduate Chair before making definitive arrangements with an individual professor to undertake an independent study.
 It is expected that an independent study will involve a syllabus and writing assignments and will culminate in a letter grade.

-Language (translation) exams in French, Italian, Spanish, Portuguese, and Catalan will be administered by the Department twice a year, in October and in March (language exams in German and Latin can be arranged through that department).
+Language (translation) exams in Italian, Spanish, Portuguese, and Catalan will be administered by the Department twice a year, in October and in March (language exams in German and Latin can be arranged through that department).
 The Graduate Coordinator will announce the date and will notify students when they may sign up for an exam.
 Students may not choose their native language for examination.
 Exams usually consist of translation into English, but translations into another Romance language will be allowed only with the approval of the Graduate Chair.
 Students planning to translate into a language other than English must notify the Graduate Chair immediately.
-Students who translate into another Romance language must prove proficiency in English by taking graduate courses conducted in English or by taking one of the courses the University offers to train students to teach and write in English.
 Please review your section's Graduate Guidelines to determine the language requirements you must fulfill and the various methods by which you may do so.
 Students may ask to take an exam in a language other than those listed above if the language bears particular significance to the student's research.
 Such requests will be considered by the appropriate Graduate Chair on a case-by-case basis.